Model-Adaptive Approach to Dynamic Discrete Choice Models with Large State Spaces: Numerical Experiments

 where $C(x,j) := \argmax_{c_{min} \leq c \leq c_{max}} \Bigl[ U(c,I,j;\theta) + \omega_{j} \left(\bm{p} \right) + \beta \bE[V(x') | x, c,j] \Bigr]$.

-We compare five solution algorithms\footnote{See Algorithms in Appendix \ref{sec: Algorithm details}.
-For the first three algorithms, the stopping rules are $\|p^{i+1} - p^{i}\|_{\infty} \leq 10^{-4}$, $\|r_{k}\|_{\infty} \leq 10^{-8}$, and $\|C^{i+1} - C^{i}\|_{\infty} = 0 $.
-For the last two algorithms, the stopping rules are $\|V^{i+1}(x) - V^{i}(x)\|_{\infty} \leq 10^{-8}$, and $\|C^{i+1} - C^{i}\|_{\infty} = 0 $.}.
-First, we solve the DP problem by policy iteration using our MA approach.
-Specifically, for a given consumption function, we update the value function by policy iteration with our method.
-Then, we update the consumption function and iterate until convergence.
-The second and third algorithms solve the linear system by SA and an exact linear equation solver\footnote{We use scipy.sparse.linalg.spsolve.}, respectively.
-The fourth algorithm updates the value function by value iteration for a given consumption function.
-The fifth algorithm updates the value function by one-step value iteration given a consumption function.
-Then, it iterates over both the value function and the consumption function until convergence.
+We compare several solution methods combining two outer iteration frameworks (PI and NK) with different inner solvers (MA, SA, and an exact linear equation solver\footnote{We use scipy.sparse.linalg.spsolve.}), along with VFI and one-step VFI as benchmarks.
+The pseudocode for PI+MA and its VFI and one-step VFI variants is given in Appendix \ref{sec: Algorithm details}.\footnote{For PI and NK algorithms, the stopping rules are $\|p^{i+1} - p^{i}\|_{\infty} \leq 10^{-4}$, $\|r_{k}\|_{\infty} \leq 10^{-8}$, and $\|C^{i+1} - C^{i}\|_{\infty} = 0 $.
+For VFI and one-step VFI, the stopping rules are $\|V^{i+1}(x) - V^{i}(x)\|_{\infty} \leq 10^{-8}$, and $\|C^{i+1} - C^{i}\|_{\infty} = 0 $.} For a given consumption function, we update the value function using either PI or NK outer iterations with the chosen inner solver, then update the consumption function and iterate until convergence.
 The one-step updating was used in \cite{osborne2018approximating} to implement the Bayesian estimator proposed by \cite{imai2009bayesian}—henceforth, IJC.
 At each MCMC step, rather than iterate to convergence, the algorithm updates both the value function and the consumption function only by one-step.

-\Cref{tab:performance_solution_algorithms} compares the computational time and number of iterations required by each of the five solution algorithms across simulations for different household sizes.
-The first algorithm, which uses our MA approach with policy iteration, requires approximately 2.5 minutes across all household sizes.
-In comparison, the second algorithm requires around 3.7 minutes, about 1.5 times longer than ours.
-Exact solution takes about 6.6 minutes, roughly 2.6 times longer than ours.
-These results demonstrate that our MA approach substantially improves the computational efficiency of policy iteration.
-Finally, our method is at least 100 times faster than both value iteration and one-step value iteration.
+\Cref{tab:performance_solution_algorithms} compares the computational time and number of iterations required by each algorithm across simulations for different household sizes.
+NK+MA is the fastest method, requiring approximately 0.5 minutes across all household sizes, followed by PI+MA at around 0.7 minutes.
+NK+SA requires about 1.0 minutes and PI+SA about 2.4 minutes.
+Exact solution takes about 4.6 minutes.
+VFI converges in about 1.5 minutes.
+These results demonstrate that combining MA with NK outer iterations substantially improves computational efficiency.
+One-step VFI requires about 64 minutes, more than 100 times slower than NK+MA.